 Terry Furuzawa is a 3rd Dan black belt certified instructor of second generation Japanese heritage.
 Terry first pursued an interest in Shorin-ryu Karate whilst at university before an academic move took him to Kyokushin Karate.
 After an extended hiatus, his return to karate was with the local Shotokan club in Ashford where he has been training for the past 10 years.
 His other experience includes advanced level Goju-ryu karate and Japanese jujitsu.

 "Karate can be very rewarding with the continual challenge to progress this practical life skill.
 The more effort you put in, the greater the benefit to your fitness, health and the enjoyment you get from training."

 All instructors are DBS checked.

 We are a small family friendly club training adults and children from 8 years old.
 Parents can train along with their children and in fact such participation is great for their mutual progression and development.

 Lessons start with a thorough warm-up and stretching.
 Then there will be varying focus on the three aspects of karate.
 "Kihon" basics, the practice of techniques which form the foundations of karate.
 "Kata", a formal pre-determined sequence of techniques.
 "Kumite", sparring exercises.

 How much does it cost?

-Depending on your chosen method of payment and any applicable concessions, you will pay between £6.00 to £8.00 per class.
+We are a not for profit club and there is no monthly or termly prepayment requirement or direct debit arrangement necessary for training.
+Depending on your chosen method of payment and any applicable concessions, you will pay between £7.00 to £8.00 per attended class.
 See the Shop for further details and online purchase options.

-In training with the club, if you wish to progress your ranking level you will need to apply for membership to the SSKA association.
-This entails a one-time fee of £50 which includes provision of a karate suit embroidered with the SSKA badge and a white belt.
-Discounts are available for 2 or 3 family members joining together.
+In training with the club, if you wish to progress your ranking level you will need to apply for membership to the karate association.
+This entails a one-time fee of £44 which includes provision of a karate suit with patches and a white belt.

-An annual fee of £30 is payable to the SSKA that will arrange insurance cover together with a licence and grading book to register for grading examinations.
+An annual fee of £18 is payable to the association that will arrange insurance cover together with a licence and grading book to register for grading examinations.